 As noted earlier, net assets may serve over time as a useful indicator of a government's financial position.
-At the close of the most recent fiscal year, assets of the Tensas Parish Assessor exceeded liabilities by \$310,355.
-None of the Tensas Parish Assessor's net assets reflects its investment in capital assets (e.g., equipment), they are fully depreciated.
+At the close of the most recent fiscal year, assets of the Tensas Parish Assessor exceeded liabilities by \$318,826.
+Approximately 1% of the Tensas Parish Assessor's net assets reflects its investment in capital assets (e.g., equipment), less any related debt used to acquire those assets that is still outstanding.
 These assets are not available for future spending.